What do you want to do when you retire?

-There's also a very good chance of living a long time — to 85 or longer — which without other work would mean living off savings for 20 years or more.
+There's also a very good chance of living a long time According to USA Today, "About one out of every four 65-year-olds today will live past age 90, and one out of 10 will live past age 95."
+So, not working after retirement could mean living off savings for 20 years or more.
 That's just not feasible for some people.

 Whatever the situation, working after retirement can be both financially and personally rewarding.
 Here are a few things to consider when planning the next phase of your life.